constata-eu/asami/pwa/src/content/whitepaper.md

 No matter your role, you earn in proportion to your contribution.
 There’s no need to stake, lock, or speculate — only to participate.

 The only large token holder today is the current Campaign Manager, who has registered all campaigns to date and received \~40% of the ASAMI issued, as per protocol rules.

-Here is **Section 5.4: Claiming and Holding Tokens**, incorporating all the key mechanics of how ASAMI tokens are claimed, what it means to hold them, and how holding connects to governance and revenue sharing:

 ### 5.4 Claiming and Holding Tokens